henriklg/FYS-STK4155/README.md

 # Polynomial Regression

-Project 1 in FYS-STK4155 Anvendt dataanalyse og maskinlæring, Fall of 2018 by Betina Høyer Wester, Mona Heggen and Henrik Gjestang.
+Project 1 in FYS-STK4155 Applied data analysis and machine learning.
+Course taken fall of 2018 by Betina Høyer Wester, Mona Heggen and Henrik Gjestang.
 More details may be found in the [project report](https://github.com/henriklg/ising_model_analysis/blob/master/FYS_STK4155_project2.pdf).

 *Goal*: Fit polynomials to the two-dimensional Franke's function, defined for x,y in [0, 1].
 ![Frankes Function](figures/franke_function.png)